Equipment Requirements + Recommendations for MIGLAXers!

 The first thing you’ll want to do with any of these sticks* is develop that pocket!
 This is to help players catch, throw and cradle successfully.
 To develop a pocket on any stick we recommend:

 -Rolling a ball along the back side of the head

 -Wedging/pinning a ball in the ‘U’ (just under the shooting strings) of the pocket overnight (a butter knife works great here)

-Again, if you think you have a lifer on your hands invest in a good stick now (STX 500s or next generation – see high school level recommendations).
+If you think you have a lifer on your hands invest in a good stick now (STX 500s or next generation – see high school level recommendations).
 The options below are great ‘middle of the road’ and developmental options.
 Remember, the better the pocket, the easier it is to handle the ball!
 You can buy any of the following sticks strung or unstrung.
 If you choose the unstrung route – see the recommendations below for having them strung professionally (as opposed to how they show up from the manufacturer).

 (listed basic to more advanced)

 Grades 9-12 (HS) and beyond

 Once a player hits this point in their career and she plans to play through HS, we would recommend purchasing the following sticks.
 For those serious about the sport, it is a great option to purchase the heads unstrung and then send them away to get strung by a professional.
 Keep in mind that if you purchased on the higher end of the previous category, those sticks are completely serviceable for grades 7-8 and early into high school!

 Gait Apex (also a favorite - strung with flex mesh)

 Stringking Complete 2 Pro (great mesh option)